andrewchu16/pantry-app/README.md

 ## How it's built
 Pantry is built using Python and Flask for the backend and vanilla HTML and CSS for the frontend.

-To run, first install the necessary packages, then run `flask run` in the src directory.
+## How to run it
+1. Install the `requirements.txt` packages.
+2. Change into the src directory.
+3. Run `flask --app pantry-app init-db`.
+4. Run `flask --app pantry-app run`.

 ## Inspiration
 I have a problem with managing expired foods.
 Many times over, I have disappointedly pulled jars